CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 If you want to become a faculty member, do I even need to explain?

-If none of this applies to you, save yourself from years of misery and pain as a software engineer.
+If none of this applies to you, save yourself from years of misery and become a software engineer.
 Congrats!
-You are making the smartest decision.
+You are making the smartest decision by doing so.

 General advice: Try everything at least once during undergrad.
 You’ll never know if you like SWE unless you do an internship, and you’ll never know if you like research unless you try it.
 I know people who hate research, and that’s fine.
 I personally loved it.
 On the other hand, I interned at AMD for SWE, but it was boring (no offense to AMD, research is just in my DNA).